w3c/tokyo18-workshop/sponsorship.md

 * Silver sponsors are listed as additional sponsors of the workshop.
 * The sponsor name is listed on all on-site signage and printed materials.

-If you're interested in being a sponsor of the W3C Workshop on Digital Publication Layout and Presentation, please contact Naomi Yoshizawa <naomi@w3.org> or Alan Bird at <abird@w3.org>.
+If you're interested in being a sponsor of the W3C Workshop on Digital Publication Layout and Presentation, please contact Naomi Yoshizawa at <naomi@w3.org> or Alan Bird at <abird@w3.org>.